 When you’re working on your fitness goals, it can be tempting to jump on the scale every five minutes.
 Unfortunately, scales aren’t always the most accurate measure of your progress.
-In fact, it’s not unusual for your weight to per day, even if you aren’t eating much.
+In fact, it’s not unusual for your weight to fluctuate by 5-10 pounds per day, even if you aren’t eating much.

 As we become more educated about how our bodies react to muscle gain, food, water, climate, and everything in the world around us, it’s important to focus on better ways of measuring our success.
 Here are five ways you can track your fitness progress without a scale.